-- 67. (1) In order to ensure a free and fair election, the Commission may decide to use mobile voting stations. - (2), If the Commission decides to use mobile voting stations in an election, the chief electoral officer, by not later than the relevant date stated in the election timetable, must 5 give notice of the route, including the locations and estimated times of stopping. of each mobile voting station. - (3) The notice must be publicised by the chief electoral officer in the media considered appropriate so as to ensure wide publicity of the information referred to in subsection (2).
+67. (1) In order to ensure a free and fair election, the Commission may decide to use mobile voting stations.

+(2) If the Commission decides to use mobile voting stations in an election, the chief electoral officer, by not later than the relevant date stated in the election timetable, must give notice of the route, including the locations and estimated times of stopping, of each N. A. C. M. Martin Martin Street mobile voting station. ina a kapa kara (3) The notice must be publicised by the chief electoral officer in the media considered 15 appropriate so as to ensure wide publicity of the information referred to in subsection (2).